Bharat Raj Upreti

 Bharat Raj Upreti (July 8, 1950 – May 24, 2015) was a justice of the Supreme Court of Nepal and a senior advocate.

 Career

 Bharat Raj Upreti completed his Bachelor in Commerce (B.Com.) and Diploma in Law from Tribhuwan University.
-In 1980, Upreti obtained degree of Master of Law (LL.M) from University of Pune, India.
-He enrolled as an Advocate by Supreme Court of Nepal in 1977 (2033 B.S).
+In 1980, Upreti obtained the degree of Master of Law (LL.M) from the University of Pune, India.
+He enrolled as an Advocate by the Supreme Court of Nepal in 1977 (2033 B.S).

 Upreti also taught different subjects of commercial and constitutional Law at Tribhuwan University, Faculty of Law for 21 years.
-He voluntary retired in February 1995 as associate professor.
+He voluntarily retired in February 1995 as an associate professor.

 Upreti also served as visiting faculty at Kathmandu University.